 The big industrial coffee companies mostly use Robusta beans.
 Yes, nearly every big industrial coffee company has “Arabica Beans” on their bags, but I’ll promise you this, most of what you’re drinking is Robusta.
 That’s one reason their coffee is so bitter.

 On the other hand, your small local specialty coffee roasters would be mostly using Arabica beans.
 But then again, not all Arabica beans are created equal.
-There’s definitely a quality spectrum when it comes to Arabica beans.
+Without a doubt, there’s a quality spectrum when it comes to Arabica beans.

 Coffee Bean Origin